jeffreyvr/easy-liveblogs/readme.txt

 == Changelog ==

+= Unreleased =
+* Added several properties to the structured data JSON-LD.

 = 2.0.2, May 14th, 2022 =
 * Fix: notice error when no default value is set for select setting.